rayhan-ali/Rayhan_Portfolio/index.md

 ![](https://github.com/rayhan-ali/Rayhan_Portfolio/blob/gh-pages/Project%202/images/conf%20matrix%20svm.png?raw=true)

-### Conclusion: Since all the methods are performing kind of similar, this might be the best possible outcome for this task.
-In addition to this, we could do some feature engineering or a grid search to improve the model.
+### Conclusion: The models explored seem to have similar performance.
+We could do some feature engineering or a grid search to improve the model.